Audi VW P0171 Fault Code

 What is the most common cause of the P0171 error code?

-Intake leaks are the most common cause, but it is not the only cause, so don™t jump to conclusions when you get this error.
+Intake leaks are the most common cause, but they are not the only cause, so do not jump to conclusions when you get this error.
 Be sure to check all common causes mentioned earlier to make sure you correctly diagnose the problem.

 Conclusion